yfxu-hub/virus-interaction/README.md

 4.Final fitting round
 Once multiple parameter sets are supported, run one final round of fit_traj_matching_round2.R with search_type = "round2_CIs".
 Run get_start_ranges_from_round2.R, which will compute the final starting ranges for parametric bootstrapping and save the maximum likelihood estimates for all parameters.
+The confidence intervals for the parameters are derived from all parameter estimates that pass the chi‑square likelihood ratio test.
 5. Run parametric bootstrapping to get 95% confidence intervals for seasonal parameters.
+In the bootstrap folder, sequentially run the R scripts beginning with bootstrap_01, bootstrap_02, and bootstrap_03 to generate the synthetic datasets and the corresponding distributions of the seasonal parameters.

 Code to explore data/model fit
 ------------------------------